308th Rifle Division: Third Formation

 This division was organized as a Red Army national unit from 5 June to 7 July 1944 from the 1st Latvian Riflemen Reserve Regiment at Gorkiy in the Moscow Military District.
 The division was the last national, "ethnic" division formed during the war.
 The division was formed as a Latvian Division under the 130th Latvian Rifle Corps.
 The 130th Rifle Corps was assigned to the 2nd Baltic Front's 22nd Army from July to October 1944.
 They were then reassigned to the Leningrad Front's 67th Army.
 They fought at Aiviekste River, Jēkabpils, Olaine, Džūkste and Blīdene.
 By the end of the month the Corps was back with the 22nd Army and from March 1945 to the end of the war in Latvia, assigned to the Kurland Group on the Baltic Coast.

 Gorokhovets district to 1st Latvian Riflemen Reserve Regiment.
 It contained 319th, 323rd, and 355th Riflemen and 677th Artillery Regiment, 301st Sapper Battalion, 899th Communications Battalion and Reconnaissance Company.
 Divisions beginning strength was about 7,300 men.
-The commanders were: Major General Voldemar Damberg and Regiment Commander M. Kalniņš.
+The commanders were: Major General Voldemārs Dambergs and Regiment Commander M. Kalniņš.
 On July 12, 1944, the division headed to the front as part of the 130th Latvian Rifle Corps.
 First combat happened on August 5.
 They fought at Aiviekste River, Jēkabpils, Olaine, Džūkste and Blīdene.

 The division was based in Daugavpils postwar, still with the 130th Rifle Corps.
 It was disbanded in May 1946 along with the corps.